PDAL/PDAL/doc/development/overview.rst

 3) void done(PointTablePtr table)

     This function allows a stage to clean up resources not released by a stage’s destructor.
-It also allows other termination functions, such a closing of databases, writing file footers, rewriting headers or closing or renaming files.
+It also allows other execution of termination functions, such a closing of databases, writing file footers, rewriting headers or closing or renaming files.

 Streaming Stage Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~